-Guidelines and checklist for spell checking (Windows Store apps)
+Guidelines for spell checking (Windows Store apps)

 Follow these guidelines when using spell checking with text input controls.